-- Visits to the University by representatives of an accrediting body for the purposes of accreditation will include an interview on completion of the visit with the Vice Chancellor and/or Senior Deputy Vice Chancellor, the Deputy Vice Chancellor, Academic and the Deputy Vice Chancellor of the relevant Division, or Dean where appropriate, or, where unavailable, their delegate(s).
+- Visits to the University by representatives of an accrediting body for the purposes of accreditation will include an interview on completion of the visit with the Vice Chancellor and/or Provost, the Deputy Vice Chancellor, Academic and the Deputy Vice Chancellor of the relevant Division, or Dean where appropriate, or, where unavailable, their delegate(s).

 - Upon receipt of the accreditation report, a copy is to be provided to the relevant Dean where appropriate.